Designing an Employer Control Center for Earned Wage Access

 Benchmarking validates competitiveness by placing internal performance in market context.

-This project demonstrated that a “simple dashboard” becomes a vital organizational control center when designed around decision-making rather than just data entry.
-By prioritizing decision-ready insights over raw data, we moved managers from “figuring out what happened” to “deciding what to do next”.
+This project demonstrated that a traditional dashboard becomes a vital organizational control center when designed around decision-making rather than just data entry.
+By prioritizing decision-ready insights over raw data, managers move from “figuring out what happened” to “deciding what to do next”.

 Key Lessons: